It’s the biggest buzzword in all of language learning. If you don’t have it, you want it, and if you have it—well, you’ve made it!

 Learners who have reached the intermediate plateau are certainly capable of performing any of the four skills reasonably well.
 The problem is, however, that using the language has not yet become automatic.
-A not insignificant amount of mental effort is still require to use the language effectively—and for a frustrated learner, this can often take its toll.
+A significant amount of mental effort is still required to use the language effectively—and for a frustrated learner, this can often take its toll.

 Back to our mountain climbing metaphor, the above situation is analogous to arriving halfway up the mountain, taking a look at the peak in the distance, and deciding to stay put, telling yourself that the peak, quite simply, is just too far away.

-You’ve still got lots of mountain to climb, this is true.
+You’ve still got a lot of mountain to climb, this is true.
 But this does not mean that the summit is not worth reaching.

-If you’ve arrived at the plateau, you can certainly overcome it.
+If you’ve arrived at a plateau, you can certainly overcome it.
 And if you can overcome the plateau, then you have what it takes to reach the peak of language learning success.

 I know this because I’ve done it.
 Not once, but many times, across a dozen languages.